 Use Secured WiFi

 Never use unsecured WiFi networks that you find at coffee houses, airport lounges, and other public venues.
 The reason is simple – those are not secured WiFi networks, and anybody can listen in and follow you on your device.
 Instead, use a Virtual Private Network (VPN) that hides your IP address and your identity.
-You can surf the Internet with confidence and peace-of-mind just by logging in on a VPN network.
+You can surf the Internet with confidence and peace of mind just by logging in on a VPN network.
 Some of the top ones include Private Internet Access, NordVPN, and CyberGhost.
 By using a VPN, you’re ensuring that a cyber crook won’t compromise your data and your device.

-One of the key components of data protection is ensuring your data is 100% backed up, either on an external device or more and more, on a cloud storage system.
+One of the key components of data protection is ensuring your data is 100% backed up, either on an external device or more and more, on an online file storage system.
 The reason is simple: devices can fail, hard drives can crash, and cybercriminals can introduce ransomware to your computer network and lock up your system.
 If it’s backed up properly, you simply have to switch to your backup system and continue working as if nothing ever happened.
 Top cloud backup services include IDrive, OneBackup, and ZoneAlarm.

 Be Cautious When Using the Internet

-Whenever you’re online, use good judgment and use caution when surfing unfamiliar websites.
+When you’re online, use good judgment and caution when surfing unfamiliar websites.
 Never give out personal or financial information no matter what the reason or why it’s required.
 Unless you’re opening a credit account at an online shopping site or you’re dealing with your bank or other financial institution, do not give out your social security number or any other financial or personal details.
 The more you protect your data and privacy, the better.

 These practical strategies are designed to help keep your data safe and secure and help prevent cybercrooks from stealing your personal or financial information.